98 Grados Fahrenheit A Centigrados

 One common mistake when converting temperatures is forgetting to subtract 32 before multiplying by 5/9.
 This step is crucial because the Fahrenheit and Celsius scales have different zero points.
 Another frequent error is rounding too early in the calculation, which can lead to inaccurate results.

-Some people also confuse the formulas for converting between Fahrenheit and Celsius.
-It's important to remember that to convert from Fahrenheit to Celsius, you subtract 32 and then multiply by 5/9.
+Some people also confuse the formulas for converting between Fahrenheit and Celsius. make sure to remember that to convert from Fahrenheit to Celsius, you subtract 32 and then multiply by 5/9.
 To convert from Celsius to Fahrenheit, you multiply by 9/5 and then add 32.

 FAQs